 So, I hadn’t been invited along for those rumors about an older girlfriend, apparently.
 What then?

 A short while later, we all ambled back to Billy’s house—as friendly as ever—and spent some time poring through his Mad magazines as Billy put on some ’45 records, and started playing air guitar, and even singing along—grimacing and gesticulating like he was a rock star.
 “Come on, Ferrari!” he said at one point, motioning me to sing along.
 Evidently, I was qualified for this.
 So I sang too.
 I’d been in choir all year long, and had a decent voice.
-I was rehearsing Hello Dolly by now—which, in retrospect, I suspect had not escaped Billy’s attention.
+I was rehearsing Hello Dolly by then—which, in retrospect, I suspect had not escaped Billy’s attention.

 As I got into the singing—imitating Billy’s performance, really—he fell silent and stood watching me.
 I realized all three of them were watching, which felt …awkward.
 So, I jammed my ‘convincing-performance-of-fearlessness’ into overdrive, pretending not to notice they were watching, and gave them a show.
 Too late to pass now—better make it as good as I could.